sujith-eag/Learning_Journey/MCA/OS & Linux/OS Syllabus/Unit_3/7 Deadlocks.md

 ### Deadlock

+Deadlock occurs in a set of processes when every process in the set is waiting for an event that can only be caused by another process in the set.

 A deadlock occurs in a multiprogramming environment when two or more processes are permanently blocked because each is waiting for a resource held by another process.
 As a result, none of the processes can proceed, causing a system halt.

 In a deadlock, processes never ﬁnish executing, and system resources are tied up, preventing other jobs from starting.